 Study of health promotion, anticipatory guidance, prevention of illness, and the assessment and management of acute illnesses commonly affecting children.
 Concepts related to advanced role development of nurse practitioners.
 Three lecture hours a week for one semester.
-Offered on the letter-grade basis only.
+Nursing 394E and 393E may not both be counted.
+Offered on the lettergrade basis only.
 Prerequisite: For students in the pediatric nurse practitioner concentration, graduate standing and concurrent enrollment in Nursing 394F and 395D; for others, graduate standing, Nursing 394C and 392V, concurrent enrollment in Nursing 394F, and consent of instructor.